Palmidence/Rules/en.md

     8. X-ray mods or texture packs
     9. Mods that enhance player visibility (enlarged name tags)
     10. Mods that enhance sprinting capabilities
-    11. Mods that allow you to see enemy health.
+    11. Mods that allow you to see enemy health

 4. _Consult a staff member if you are unsure a modification is permitted on The Avicus Network._